 Behavior, as used herein, means the observable activities of living dynamic human beings.
 Such activities are of interest either in themselves or as external evidence of some internal state.
-Cognition, the internal processes of assimilating, organizing, remembering, and recalling information (or "thinking"), may be a covert behavior, but the only way to study covert behavior with relative objectivity is to study its overt manifestations.
+Cognition, the internal processes of assimilating, organizing, remembering, and recalling information (or "thinking"), may be a covert behavior, but the only way to study covert behavior with relative objectivity is to study its overt manifestations, whether by externally observing behavior or monitoring internal physical processes.
 Perception is a process of sensing the environment; obviously, it is essential for much behavior.
 Perception may be studied only through evidence of its results.
 Musical behavior includes performance, listening, and creative activity involved in composition and improvisation.
 The study of musical behavior necessarily includes related cognitive and perceptual processes.
 That which people do with music is musical behavior.
 So, too, is that which music does to people.